mvolkmann/blog/src/astro.md

 The `Image` component requires specifying both `height` and `width` to avoid content layout shift (CLS).

+Content collection files can also use optimized images.
+This is described the "Content Collections" section.

 For static sites, optimized images are generated concurrently at build time.

 From the documentation at {% aTargetBlank